Ottos, St. John's: Otto's Estate

 The British Parliament awarded Otto's a legacy payment of £2,549 in 1833 for liberating 175 slaves.
 Langford Lovell, who at the time owned the estate, was the lone recipient of the prize.

 Another extremely powerful earthquake struck Antigua in 1833 between eight and nine in the evening.
 Between twelve at night and five in the morning, there were twenty-one different shocks.
 Many believed that a meteor impacting a wooden structure was what caused the fire that started at Otto's estate.
 Credence was given to this when the Otto's estate counsel saw a meteor land upon and ignite a branch of a coco-nut tree that was close to his home.

 Richard Abbott is listed as the manager at Otto's Plantation in an 1844 census; Alfred Nanton is listed as the overseer.

 About 1804, if not before, Daniel Burr Garling seems to have landed in Antigua.
 Blue Records indicate that Daniel served as acting assistant superintendent of agriculture in 1804 and acting second outdoor officer in the Treasury in 1805.
 In 1807 and 1809, he served as acting harbormaster and first outdoor officer in the Treasury.
-He had worked for 27 years until he passed away.
+He had worked for 27 years until he died.
 The Colonial Office granted the government's recommendation to provide his wife a £50 yearly stipend.
 He contributed 59 letters from Antigua to the Bible Society between 1818 and 1856.
 He was also actively involved in Nathaniel Gilbert's preaching and the Wesleyan-Methodist Church.
 In 1837, he was present when the cornerstone was laid.

 "Six Months Trip in Antigua & Jamaica," by James A. Thomas and Horace Kimball.
 In the 1822 committee for the English Harbour Sunday School Society for Boys and Girls, Daniel's name can be found.
-John Gilbert, Esq. served as vice chairman, while Mrs. Gilbert oversaw the girl's school and served as book steward.
+John Gilbert, Esq. served as vice chairman, while Mrs. Gilbert oversaw the girls' school and served as book steward.
 He was listed as the representative for 39 estates in 1849.
 His 1830 letters demonstrate his freedom support and state "The Gang of Slaves that were at Crawford's are to be freed in the year 1833 — around 150 individuals, old and young — and I believe a plot of land will be obtained for them to live and maintain themselves upon.
 As a result, Antigua is probably going to receive free peasantry first.
 No free people have ever worked in the field before, which has caused a lot of difficulty for planters.
 However, if these people occasionally hired themselves out as a Gang to dig holes by the acre or perform other tasks to which they are accustomed, there will undoubtedly be some support for a new and better system of things.
 I hope you occasionally pray for Slaves and the people of Antigua - you should, as most of your ease & comfort spring from thence.”